 Most of the time, medication and some medical equipment must be maintained at a consistent and constant pressure setting within a range provided.
-The sustained pressure helps adjust airflow in the storage area, providing a longer life span of pharmaceuticals.
-It is the building’s control panel, or monitoring system that helps keeps the pharmaceutical temperature and airflow constant and consistent.
+The sustained pressure helps adjust airflow in the storage area, providing a longer life span for pharmaceuticals.
+It is the building’s control panel or monitoring system that helps keep the pharmaceutical temperature and airflow constant and consistent.

 There are even medications that are required to have a negative pressure environment while being compounded or grounded.
 Most hospitals will have a space designated within the pharmacy that allows for this procedural adjustment to stay in compliance with regulations and mandates from the FDA.